The Intensive Interaction Classroom Guide

 Ian Harris and Pam Smith

-Amandine Mourière is a freelance autism and learning disability consultant and Associate of the Intensive Interaction Institute.
+Amandine Mourière is a freelance autism and learning disability consultant and a Team Leader at the Intensive Interaction Institute.

 "Embedding Intensive Interaction at the heart of a school’s educational, pastoral and care provision should be seen as a vital element in meeting our children’s special educational needs.
 This book offers reflective, insightful and practically useful perspectives and resources that can significantly help in this process.
-Setting each individual child at the very centre of their own social and communicative development is what Intensive Interaction undoubtedly delivers; this book will help schools and teaching staff alike to more effectively meet that challenge." - Graham Firth, Intensive Interaction Institute Associate & Founding Director.
+Setting each individual child at the very centre of their own social and communicative development is what Intensive Interaction undoubtedly delivers; this book will help schools and teaching staff alike to more effectively meet that challenge." - Graham Firth, Intensive Interaction Institute Team Leader and Founding Director